-Anna Nowak is a psychologist and avid traveller originally from Poland and currently living in Chile.
+Anna Nowak is a psychologist and avid traveller, originally from Poland and currently living in Chile.
 Having lived as an expat in various countries over the last 12 years, she is a true global citizen.
-Her experiences of food, nature, and culture all over the world can be read about on her blog, Postcards From The World.
+Her experiences with food, nature, and culture all over the world can be read about on her blog, Postcards From The World.

 Q: Where are you originally from?